divython/resume_roaster_app/NETLIFY_DEPLOYMENT.md

 ### 4. Deploy
 1. Click "Deploy site"
 2. Wait for deployment to complete
-3. Your site will be available at `https://your-site-name.netlify.app`
+3. Your site will be available at `https://divython-resume-roaster.netlify.app` (or your custom domain)

 ## 📁 Project Structure for Netlify